 Article clippings, old photos, and letters are all on view.
 Visitors can read countless stories of how “colored” firefighters were forced to sleep on isolated cots near the bathroom, away from white firefighters.
 Treated as second-class citizens, they were forced to scrub toilets, eat alone in silence, and were told to stand four human spaces away from their white colleagues during line-ups and inspections.

-Born in 1918, Hartsfield has seen his fair share of discrimination – but also of progress and positivity.
-He is a member of the “Old Stentorians,” a group of LA African-American firefighters who banded together in the 1950s to address discrimination.
+Born in 1918, Hartsfield saw his fair share of discrimination – but also of progress and positivity.
+He was a member of the “Old Stentorians,” a group of LA African-American firefighters who banded together in the 1950s to address discrimination.
 Today, the stories of the Stentorians are showcased throughout the museum, along with the awards and achievements of black firefighters – both men and women – who have since gone on to hold prominent positions of power.

-Though Harstfield is on the Board of Trustees of the museum, and though he has even earned a Lifetime Achievement Award from the LAFD (the first of its kind!), he volunteers at the museum two days a week in order to share his stories with curious visitors.
-He will gladly talk to guests about his life history and pension plan, but is most enthusiastic about encouraging people to stop complaining and, instead, “be grateful for the things that you don’t have, that you don’t want.”
+Though Harstfield was on the Board of Trustees of the museum, and though he has even earned a Lifetime Achievement Award from the LAFD (the first of its kind!), he volunteered at the museum two days a week in order to share his stories with curious visitors.
+He would gladly talk to guests about his life history and pension plan, but was most enthusiastic about encouraging people to stop complaining and, instead, “be grateful for the things that you don’t have, that you don’t want.”

-As a 91-year old, Hartsfield is just happy “to be able to feel the aches and pains of being old,” and he is proud to have helped turn Fire Station 30 – which was once a symbol of oppression and shame for many black firefighters – into a place that now honors their achievements.
+As a 91-year old, Hartsfield was just happy “to be able to feel the aches and pains of being old,” and he was proud to have helped turn Fire Station 30 – which was once a symbol of oppression and shame for many black firefighters – into a place that now honors their achievements.